 During the recent UEFA European Championships held in June 2012, Spain’s coach Vicente del Bosque told the press before the semi-final against Portugal “We have two fewer days to rest than them.
 It is a small handicap”.
 “Three days’ rest is more than enough.
 The Spaniards claimed having two days is a disadvantage but, as a professional, I believe it is not an important factor,” replied Portugal’s captain Cristiano Ronaldo.
 Eventually, Spain defeated Portugal.
 In the same tournament, after the defeat of Italy in the final against Spain, Italy’s coach Cesare Prandelli said: “Really the only regret is that we didn’t have a few extra days to recuperate.
 You could tell right away that they were fresher physically”.
 The statements of Prandelli and del Bosque echoed coach Vince Lombardi’s famous quote: ‘‘Fatigue makes cowards of us all’’.

 Football is a physically and psychologically very demanding sport.
 In a match, each player on average covers a total distance of 9-12 km and performs approximately 1,350 activities, including about 220 runs at high speed.
 Besides running, other game-related and energy-demanding activities, such as dribbling, tackling and heading, contribute to the overall demands on the player (Bangsbo, 1994; Reilly, 1997).
+Here you can find properly football tactics analysis.

 In major European leagues, such as Spain, England, Italy, Germany, top club teams play about 60 matches each year, adding up matches for the national league, the national cup, Champions League or Europa League.
 In Italy, for example, top teams play matches for the Italian League (“Serie A”) – usually on weekends – and in the interval between league matches – on Tuesday, Wednesday or Thursday – these teams play international matches for the Champions League or for the Europa League.
 Furthermore, many players are also employed in matches played by their national teams.